 Given the substantial costs of developing these complicated systems more than a decade ago, most automakers chose not to go it alone.
 A common theme in this list is the partnerships formed to develop hybrid technology.
 In the end, not everyone came out equally, however.
 Good luck finding a brand new Mazda or Nissan hybrid today.

-Forgotten hybrids represent an astoundingly cheap way to go green — or greenish.
+Forgotten hybrids represent an outstanding value and an excellent way to find cheap hybrid vehicles for sale.
 Here’s a look at 10 ecofriendly cars you may have forgotten.

 Mazda Tribute Hybrid